spesenti/SWIM/cran-comments.md

 * local win (R4.1.2; R Under development)

 ## R CMD check results
-There were no ERRORs, no WARNINGS, and no NOTES.
+There were no ERRORS, no WARNINGS, and no NOTES.

 ## CRAN status: OK: 13